TheAdri666/Software-Development-Skills-Full-Stack/README.md

 3. `npm run dev:server`: Runs the server application in development mode.
 4. `npm run dev:client`: Runs the client application in development mode.
 5. `npm run build`: Creates the optimized static build files for the client application so they can be served by the server application.
 Run this when changes are made to the client application.
 6. `npm run start`: Starts the server application in production mode.
-Because the client application should have been built beforehand it does not need to be run, as the files are static and do not change.
+Because the client application should have been built beforehand it does not need to be run, as the files are static and do not change.4
+7. `npm run dev:server-windows`: Does the same as #3 but on windows machines.
+8. `npm run start-windows`: Does the same as #6 but on windows machines

 ## Assumptions